BentleyJOakes/BentleyJOakes.github.io/lab.markdown

 Please be detailed and specific.
 Your email should give me a sense of who you are, what you want to research, and why you would like me specifically to be your supervisor.

-## To Apply

-To apply for a graduate position, please see the following links:
+To know more about the Polytechnique application process, please see the following links:

 * [https://www.polymtl.ca/admission/en/graduate-studies](https://www.polymtl.ca/admission/en/graduate-studies)
 * [https://www.polymtl.ca/futur/en/es/admission](https://www.polymtl.ca/futur/en/es/admission)

 ## Student Resources

 ### At Polytechnique
 * [New graduate student journey](https://www.polymtl.ca/gopoly/en/new-student-journey/new-student-journey-graduate-studies)